elomagic/spps-npm/README.md

 The private key is stored in a file ```"/.spps/settings"``` of the user home folder.

-Note that anyone who has access to the user home folder also has access to the private key !!!!
+Keep in mind that anyone who has access to the user home or relocation folder also has access to the private key !!!!

 ## Example